-What Is Kitting & What’s The Difference From Assembly?
+What Is Kitting & Assembly?
+Differences, Benefits & Examples

 In the supply chain, operational excellence is often built on non-linear solutions.
 Instead of suppliers simply shipping finished goods downstream, warehouses add a strong layer of efficiency by creating kits and bundles to support promotional campaigns or fulfill client-specific orders.